It’s probably the most common question retailers ask, “How can I get my salespeople to close a sale?”

-Which, if you could match each closing technique with the perfect situation, probably would reliably work.
+If you could match each closing technique with the perfect situation, it probably would reliably work.

 But there is some information I can share with you…

-You probably are having trouble closing the sale because you are approaching selling as a logical process.
-That if you could just get the customer to analyze the situation, they’d realize you had the perfect solution to their problem.
+You probably are having trouble closing the sale because you are approaching selling as a logical process, as if you could just get the customer to analyze the situation, they’d realize you had the perfect solution to their problem.

 And that’s dangerous…

-The more time you get them to wonder, “What if I had this?” or “What if we?” the more times you’ll close the sale.
+The more times you get them to wonder, “What if I had this?” or “What if we?” the more times you’ll close the sale.

 At its base is the old brain, the reptilian brain.
-It’s where the fight or flight mechanism kicks in – like when you see a cop car chasing after you with their lights flashing.
-Your heart races, you might begin to sweat and you feel trapped.
+It’s where the fight or flight mechanism kicks in – like when you're driving in traffic, and an ambulance with lights flashing comes up behind you.
+Your heart races, you might begin to sweat, and you feel trapped.

 The highest part of the brain is where creativity and wonder live.
-Think of the moment when you first looked up to the sky as a little kid or when you saw the woman or car of your dreams.
+Think of the moment when you first looked up to the sky as a little kid or saw the person or car of your dreams.
 That awesome feeling can be encouraged.

 Watch this very short video blog to learn how.